-be do not agree with CityFibre that the fibre lead-in will be in constant use from the first connection.
+&lt;sup>545 We do not agree with CityFibre that the fibre lead-in will be in constant use from the first connection.
 Networks deployed using Openreach's physical infrastructure face competition from other networks (e.g. Virgin Media's cable network) and not all homes take fixed broadband.
 Therefore, we expect that there will be premises connected to networks deployed using Openreach's physical infrastructure, but which are not active customers on any of those networks.

-532 We expect that a telecoms provider will deploy lead-ins upon acquisition of the customer, at which point it will benefit from the revenue associated with that customer.
+We expect that a telecoms provider will deploy lead-ins upon acquisition of the customer, at which point it will benefit from the revenue associated with that customer.
 However, even when it loses a customer, it benefits from having a lead-in connection in place when it comes to competing to reacquire the customer.
 For example, it can compete for the customer with more certainty over the connection process and can offer instant customer connection with less inconvenience for the customer.
 It can also re-connect the customer at lower cost than if it had removed the lead-in and needed to re-install it

-533 Charging rental for lead-ins irrespective of the status of the customer connection avoids the need for telecoms providers to notify Openreach when the status of a customer connection changes.
-We note that competing telecoms providers may be reluctant to share this information with Openreach notwithstanding the protection offered by the general conditions.
+&lt;sup>547 Charging rental for lead-ins irrespective of the status of the customer connection avoids the need for telecoms providers to notify Openreach when the status of a customer connection changes.
+We note that competing telecoms providers may be reluctant to share this information with Openreach notwithstanding the protection offered by the General Conditions.

-- 5.119 In our April 2017 DPA Consultation, we proposed that BT's network access obligation should include a requirement to provide ancillary services as may be reasonably necessary to enable and support the provision of PIA. - 5.120 In our August 2017 DPA Consultation, we explained that ancillary activities fall into the following broad categories: - activities related to network adjustments (e.g. new infrastructure build and enabling works).
-Currently, telecoms providers face the full upfront costs relating to network adjustments. - order processing activities (e.g. providing network records or validating telecoms providers' plans).
+- order processing activities (e.g. providing network records or validating telecoms providers' plans).
 Currently, the costs relating to PIA order processing activities are recovered from PIA users only. - other miscellaneous activities related to using PIA (e.g. survey activities applicable in situations when Openreach is required or is requested to be in attendance during a survey, and accreditation activities).
 Currently, telecoms providers face the full cost relating to these activities.